Students: Middle & High School

 We never want finances to prevent a student from attending camp.
 If your family requires financial assistance, please contact Mike Lee PRIOR to registering.

-Why are we changing from Christ in Youth (CIY) to attending Willowcreek Community Church camp?
+Why are we switching from Christ in Youth (CIY) to Willow Creek Community Church camp?

 How do I get a camp t-shirt for my student?